dombrant/100-days-of-code/r1-log.md

 ### R1D77 (April 5th, 2018)
 Today I added header tags for each of the main sections on my portfolio website.
 Now that I've layed out the first part of those sections, I'll be thinking about how I plan on structuring each one.

+### R1D78 (April 5th, 2018)
+Today I refactored my fade in on scroll library.
+It's a small boilerpate for a function that checks if a DOM element is within the vieport and if so, it applies a CSS class to fade it in.
+I'm glad I was able to simplify the code base before implementing it in my portfolio website.